 Designer: Stanley Donwood

-This has significant meaning for me as it was the first piece of graphic design using a computer that really grabbed me.
+This has significant meaning for me as it was the first piece of graphic design that really grabbed me.
 I loved the layering and erasing of layers to reveal this ethereal composition.

 Stanley Donwood has worked with the band second album ‘The Bends’ and describes the relationship he has with the band as “harmonious.”
 He starts working with them very early on in the recording process and develops the artwork over most of the time it takes for the record to be made.
 Read more on the NME site.